 For The Love Of Silks!
-Rock that Diwali look with Love & Care's expert care wash. | LBB
+Rock That Diwali Look With Love & Care's Expert Care Wash. | LBB

-We’ve got Love & Care to our rescue.
-Love & Care is an expert care wash, tailor made for silks!
+We’ve got Love & Care for our rescue.
+Love & Care is an expert care wash, tailor-made for silks!
 Its pH balanced formula is designed to be gentle on silk and keep them looking shiny and perfect for longer.
 It helps the fabric retain its glory and strength, keeping it looking new for as many times as you want to wear your stunning silk ensembles.
 This is literally love and care for your silk clothes, guys.

 What’s more, we’ve got our beloved designer Manish Malhotra recommending Love & Care for your festive wear!
 It gets better - Love & Care is designed to also ensure that the embroidery & adornments on your outfits remain shining.
 How do you use it?
 Well, we tried it ourselves and it was super easy!
 Pour some liquid from your Love & Care bottle, soak in that silky regalia, rinse after 15 minutes and dry it off.
 And voila, our dress was as shiny & new as before.
 So, this festive season go all out and dress yourself nonchalantly in those silk apparels and let Love & Care take good care of them.